RosettaCommons/demos/public/drrafter/README.md

 KEYWORDS: NUCLEIC_ACIDS EXPERIMENTAL_DATA RNA DENOVO STRUCTURE_PREDICTION

 Written in March 2018 by Kalli Kappel (kappel at stanford dot edu).
+Updated May 2018.

 This demo shows how to use DRRAFTER to build a structure of an RNA-protein complex into a cryoEM density map and how to estimate the error in the resulting models.

+## Installing DRRAFTER:
+DRRAFTER is available in the Rosetta weekly releases starting with 2018.12. **DRRAFTER is NOT available in Rosetta 3.9.**

 ## Setting up the demo: